RAG vs Fine-Tuning AI Models: The Agile Leader's Guide to Secure Customization

 How to Sprint Plan for AI Customization

-When planning your sprints, the choice between RAG and fine-tuning dictates the entire structure of your user stories, Definition of Done (DoD), and capacity planning.
+When planning your Agile sprints, the choice between RAG and fine-tuning dictates the entire structure of your user stories, your Definition of Done (DoD), and your team's capacity planning.
+You cannot story-point a fine-tuning epoch the same way you point a simple RAG database query optimization.

 Pointing and Estimating RAG User Stories

 Because RAG relies on external databases, updating the AI's knowledge is as simple as updating the database.
+You do not need to retrain the model when your company policies or product prices change.

 The Heavy Burden of Fine-Tuning Sprints